-, all three insulated either with plaster or with porcelain (note: Porcelain is white, not black!).
-Although there are a few exceptions (Westinghouse based bulbs with black glass insulation do exist), the most common pre-1900's bulbs have porcelain insulation on the bottom.
-A common bulb from that era in absolute mint condition can sell for hundreds of dollars, while a non-working one in fair shape can sell for about $5-$50.
-Though in the case of most Thomson-Houston based bulbs, they don't seem to sell well if they do not work, as they are not so uncommon.
-They may sell for as low as $20-$30 or a little more each, even in good working condition.
-I wouldn't list a non-working Thomson-Houston bulb on eBay, unless I had more than one at hand.
+It can be safe to say that all bulbs made before the year 1900 will sell at an online auction, working or not (assuming they are at least in good cosmetic shape).
+These bulbs are very scarce and coveted by collectors.
+How can you tell if a bulb was made before 1900?
+A good way is to look at the bulb's base type.
+Common 19th century bulbs have Westinghouse Pin Bases, Thomson-Houston bases, or early Edison bases, all three insulated either with plaster or with porcelain.
+Although there are a few exceptions (Westinghouse-based bulbs with black glass / vitrite insulation do exist), the most common pre-1900's bulbs have porcelain insulation on the bottom.
+A common bulb from that era in absolutely perfect condition can sell for hundreds, while a non-working one in fair shape might sell for around $25, in my experience.
+Though in the case of most Thomson-Houston based bulbs, they don't seem to sell well if they do not work, as they are not so uncommon, plus many of them were made post-1900.
+I have bought a few of them before for around $30 in working condition.
+A non-working Thomson-Houston bulb might take a few tries to be sold successfully on eBay.